Re-opening of Harby Village Hall

 The village hall has been made ready for use from September 7th

-The hall is still closed for gatherings because of the coronavirus pandemic, but we have been making some improvements which you will be able to enjoy when we reopen.
-A new shelf has been added along the full length of the hall (an ideal resting place for appropriately distanced beverages) and some large-format photos of Harby in times past have been hung above it.
+A new shelf has been added along the full length of the hall and its floor has been sanded and lacquered.
+A set of large-format photos of Harby in times past has been mounted on the wall opposite the main entrance.
 Click here for more information about the photos on display.